-Internal monitoring to improve knowledge on blast behaviour and design (objective 4) occurs on an "as required" basis, typically at the request of the mining engineering personnel.
+Internal monitoring to improve knowledge on blast behaviour and design (objective 4) occurs on an "as required" basis, typically at the request of mining engineering personnel.

-8.4.1.
-Roving Monitor Procedure
+9.5.1 Roving Monitor Procedure

 Achieving the objectives (1-3) of roving monitoring requires a unit to be set at a site of interest for a period to time sufficient to enable vibration results at that site to be compared with results from the permanent vibration monitors and the expected levels of vibration (based on the relevant scale-distance equation and the separation between the site and the locations of the blasts).
-Recognising the limited number of roving monitors, responding to complaints and monitoring requests may have to be scheduled.
+Recognising the limited number of roving monitors and the time required to obtain sufficient data, responding to complaints and monitoring requests may have to be scheduled.